Open Water Swimming / Pool Events · Workflow guide

 How do I handle identical swim caps in the same event?

 Use the official entry list organized by heat and lane.
-If you photograph the swimmer from a specific lane in a specific heat, you know exactly which swimmers are in that photo.
+If you photograph a swimmer from a specific lane in a specific heat, you know exactly which swimmers are in that photo.
 Cap color + heat + lane = positive ID.

 Do I need to shoot from in the water for good results?

-← All Guides
+← All guides